mylinuxforwork/dotfiles/README.md

 The installation should work on all Arch Linux based distributions.
 [You can find more information here](hhttps://github.com/mylinuxforwork/dotfiles/wiki).

+> PLEASE NOTE: Every Linux distribution, setup and personal configuration can be different.
+Therefore, I cannot guarantee that the ML4W Dotfiles will work everywhere.
+Installation at your own risk.

+### Main Release

 The easiest way is to use the setup.sh script.
-The script will download all files from GitLab and start the installation automatically.

 Just copy/enter the following command into your terminal.